What is dialogue?

 Dialogue tags: Examples

-Here are a few more examples of effective dialogue tags to inspire your writing.
+Here are a few more examples of ways to use a descriptive dialogue tag to inspire your writing.

 1. Hotel Magnifique, by Emily J. Taylor